Georgian Republic Journey Overview

 An isolated ethnically Armenian community Poka is located on the haunting shores of Lake Paravai.

 Below you can find the dates and a tentative cost.
-We encourage you to fill out the form below if you are interested in reserving a spot or want to know more.
+We encourage you to complete the form at the end of the page if you are interested in reserving a spot or want to know more.

 However, we always think it best to talk to a human, so please call John Heers and pester him for some details!